 Risperidone may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
 Drinking alcohol can increase certain side effects of risperidone.

-Stop using risperidone and call your doctor at once if you have fever, stiff muscles, confusion, sweating, fast or uneven heartbeats, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, feeling light-headed, or fainting.
+Stop using this medicine and call your doctor at once if you have fever, stiff muscles, confusion, sweating, fast or uneven heartbeats, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, feeling light-headed, or fainting.

 Before taking this medicine

-You should not use this medication if you are allergic to risperidone.
+You should not use risperidone if you are allergic to it.

 heart disease, high blood pressure, heart rhythm problems;